jbg24/oakland-enrollment-simulations/README.md

-A demo of an interactive map on zone scenarios for Across Lines.
+A demo of an interactive map on enrollment scenarios for elementary schools in Oakland Unified Public Schools.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).